Ameba-AIoT/ameba-iot-docs/amebalite/en/application_note/dmac/src/dmac.rst

 Cache
 ^^^^^^^^^^
-When DMA slave type is memory, you need to pay attention to cache operation. ``DCache_CleanInvalidate()`` should be called every time before DMA transmission starts.
+When DMA slave type is memory, you need to pay attention to cache operation. :func:`DCache_CleanInvalidate()` should be called every time before DMA transmission starts.

 The following steps should be added when executing DMA Rx/Tx.